Keith J. Stine, Chair

 - March 13, 2010, Keith Stine received the St Louis SectionACS Distinguished Service Award.
 This award, established in 1993 by the Board of Directors, is intended to recognize distinguished service by a member of the Section through excellent contributions, outstanding leadership, and continuing service to the Section.

 - March 13, 2010.A reception was held honoring the retirement of Lol Barton.
-A slide show of the event is available.

 - March 8, 2010.
 The Thirteenth Annual Robert W. Murray Lecture was presented by Daniel G. Nocera, the Henry Dreyfus Professor of Energy and Professor of Chemistry at Massachusette Institute of Technology.
 Details are available here as is an abstract of the presentation.